apmalinsky/EyeLink-Gaze-Tracking/README.md

     `if evtype == el.ENDFIX  % if the subject finished a fixation` <br/>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`...`

-3. Fixations are saved to a table and stored in the `tables/` folder.
+3. Fixations are saved to a table and stored in the tables/ folder.

+4. Changed the default background color to black.
+This sets the background color during tracker setup, and mitigated some calibration issues we experienced.
+Black is the background color during the experiment, so it is possible that the difference in background color affected the tracking accuracy.
+This may not be an issue for you, but if it is, feel free to follow these instructions:

+    Find the location of the `EyelinkInitDefaults.m` file.<br/>
+    Found within the Psychtoolbox folder, for instance:<br/>
+    (C:\toolbox\Psychtoolbox\PsychHardware\EyelinkToolbox\EyelinkBasic)

+    Changed Line 60 to: <br/>
+    `el.backgroundcolour = BlackIndex(el.window);`

+    Save the file.